FAQ — Upgrading from Skype for Business to Microsoft Teams

 How does the Skype for Business Online retirement announcement affect organizations with hybrid configurations (Skype for Business Online and Skype for Business Server)?

 Hybrid customers with online and on-prem configurations will be required to transition users from Skype for Business Online to Microsoft Teams by the July 31, 2021 retirement date.
 Upgrade paths for hybrid configurations built around principles of coexistence and interoperability will remain after the retirement of Skype for Business Online.
+For more information, see Coexistence with Skype for Business and Understand Microsoft Teams and Skype for Business coexistence and interoperability.

 Customers with eligible subscriptions are encouraged to engage with FastTrack for Teams onboarding assistance.